guillermobox/ddcfg/README.md

 Once the configuration database is loaded into memory, the user can check a given specification (spec).
 A spec is also a plain text file, that explains in a verbose way some requirements that the configuration database has to comply to.
-The library allows the user to check the validity of the configuration database, and print an error message if there is any mismatch between the spec and the configuration database.
+The library allows the user to check the validity of the database, and print an error message if there is any mismatch with the spec.
 See section **Specification file** for more information.

 Compile the library running make, you will obtain a `ddcfg.a` to statically link into your application.
 Usually about 30 KB in size.
 For today, no shared